-Protected Characteristics Describe any positive impacts your proposal has on the protected characteristic Describe any negative impacts your proposal has on the protected characteristic What has been/will be done to mitigate any negative impacts or better contribute to positive impacts?

-family and friends when lockdown rules permit.

-Gender reassignment .No impact

-Marriage or civil partnership No impact

-Pregnancy or maternity The scheme widens the pedestrian areas which will assist parents using prams/pushchairs or pregnant people wishing to ensure social distancing.
+people especially people with visual impairments.
+Parklets and planters provide additional street seating allowing people with limited mobility to rest and people with no outdoor space at home a safe outdoor space to meet family and friends when lockdown rules permit.
+A Safety Audit will be undertaken on the highway changes at Beaufort Square.
+Gender reassignment .No impact None n/a Marriage or civil partnership No impact None n/a Pregnancy or maternity The scheme widens the pedestrian areas which will assist parents using prams/pushchairs or pregnant people wishing to ensure social distancing.
 None Most public toilets are managed by the Town or Community Council or Cadw.
 Where possible, they remain open for use with appropriate hygiene adaptations.
 Individuals will be responsible for ensuring good personal hygiene and maintaining distancing.
 Parking ticket machines are cleaned twice daily.
 Parklets and planters provide additional street seating allowing parents or those expecting spaces to rest and/or feed.

-Race No impact
+Race No impact None n/a

-Religion or Belief No impact
+Religion or Belief No impact None n/a

-Sex No impact
+Sex No impact None n/a

-Protected Characteristics Describe any positive impacts your proposal has on the protected characteristic Describe any negative impacts your proposal has on the protected characteristic What has been/will be done to mitigate any negative impacts or better contribute to positive impacts?
-Sexual Orientation .No impact Welsh Language Signage will be proportionate to avoid physical and visual clutter.
+Sexual Orientation .No impact None n/a

+Welsh Language Signage will be proportionate to avoid physical and visual clutter.
 Highway signs will be DfT approved and bilingual.
+None n/a

 Poverty People on low incomes or in poverty may not have internet access or be able to make non-cash payments.
 Safely reopening our High Streets will enable them to safely access a range of shops and services as lockdown is eased.
 Public transport services are limited and may be perceived as less safe than the private car.
 This is not within MCC's control but we will work with service providers to ensure key routes are operating.
 Parklets and planters provide additional street seating allowing people with no outdoor space at home a safe outdoor space to meet family and friends when lockdown rules permit.